robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 continue on failure mode is automatically on in `test and suite teardowns`__.
 In practice this means that in teardowns all the keywords in all levels are always executed.

+The reserved tags  `robot:stop-on-failure` and `robot:recursive-stop-on-failure`
+can be used to alter this behavior.

 __ `Setups and teardowns`_